hydro-project/hydroflow/README.md

 ## The Language (and the Low-Level IR)
 Hydro provides a high-level language for the majority of developers called [Hydroflow+](https://hydro.run/docs/hydroflow_plus).
-Hydroflow+ allows you to program an entire fleet of processes from a single program, and then launch your fleet locally or in the cloud via [HydroDeploy](https://hydro.run/docs/deploy).
+Hydroflow+ allows you to program an entire fleet of processes from a single program, and then launch your fleet locally or in the cloud via [Hydro Deploy](https://hydro.run/docs/deploy).
 Get started with Hydroflow+ via the Hydroflow+ [documentation](https://hydro.run/docs/hydroflow_plus) and [examples](https://github.com/hydro-project/hydroflow/tree/main/hydroflow_plus_test/examples).

 > Internally, the Hydro stack compiles Hydroflow+ programs into a low-level Internal Representation (IR) language called [Hydroflow](https://hydro.run/docs/hydroflow); each process corresponds to a separate Hydroflow program.
 In rare cases you may want to compose one or more processes in Hydroflow by hand; see the Hydroflow [documentation](https://hydro.run/docs/hydroflow) or [examples](https://github.com/hydro-project/hydroflow/tree/main/hydroflow/examples) for details.